Professor Emeritus of Anthropology

 Overview

-Matthew Gutmann is Professor Emeritus of Anthropology and Faculty Associate at the Population Studies and Training Center at Brown University.
+Matthew Gutmann is Professor Emeritus of Anthropology at Brown University.
 As a scholar, his research and teaching has focused on studies of men and masculinities; public health; politics; and the military.
 HIs published books include The Meanings of Macho: Being a Man in Mexico City (also in Spanish and Portuguese editions); The Romance of Democracy: Compliant Defiance in Mexico City (also in Spanish and Chinese editions); Fixing Men: Sex, Birth Control and AIDS in Mexico (also in Spanish edition); Breaking Ranks: Iraq Veterans Speak out against the War (with Catherine Lutz); Global Latin America: Into the Twenty-First Century (edited with Jeffrey Lesser), and Are Men Animals?
 How Modern Masculinity Sells Men Short (also in Turkish, Romanian, and Chinese editions, with Spanish edition in preparation).
 With Jeffrey Lesser he is also editing the University of California Press Global Square book series.

 Brown Affiliations